ayrna/orca/doc/orca-tutorial.md

 ### libsvm-weights-3.12

 These instructions are adapted from the corresponding README of `libsvm`.
 First, you should open MATLAB console and then `cd` to the directory `src/Algorithms/libsvm-weights-3.12/matlab`.
-After that, try to compile the `MEX` files using `make.m`:
+After that, try to compile the `MEX` files using `make.m` (from the Matlab console):
 ```matlab
 >> cd src/Algorithms/libsvm-weights-3.12/matlab
 >> make